olegiv/go-logger/README.md

 - **Contextual logging** with field support
 - **Timestamp tracking** on all log entries
 - **Zero allocation** logging in most cases (thanks to zerolog)
+- **Security hardened** with path traversal protection and secure directory permissions

 ## Installation